Invaders violate ceasefire in Donbas four times

 News Censor.NET Incidents War in Ukraine

-Over the past day, February 16, Russian invaders violated the ceasefire in the Joint Forces Operation (JFO) area in Donbas four times.
+Over the past day, February 4, four ceasefire violations were recorded in the Joint Forces Operation (JFO) area in Donbas.

 Censor.NET reports referring to the JFO press centre Facebook page.

-"In the area of responsibility of the operational and tactical group ‘East’, the Russian-occupation troops opened fire from 82mm mortars on Ukrainian positions near Krasnohorivka (21km west of Donetsk); tripod-mounted man-portable antitank guns and under-barrel grenade launchers – outside Vodiane in the Sea of Azov area," the press center of the JFO Headquarters informs.
+"In the area of responsibility of the operational and tactical group ‘North’, Ukrainian troops came under 82mm mortars and small arms fire near Pivdenne (40km north-east of Donetsk)," the press center of the JFO Headquarters reports.

+As a result of the shelling, one Ukrainian defender received a gunshot wound.
+The soldier was promptly taken to a medical facility where he was provided with medical assistance.

+In addition, our soldiers revealed the fact that the enemy had built up the engineering equipment of its positions towards Ukrainian units near Krymske (42km north-west of Luhansk).

+Today, February 5, one ceasefire violation has been recorded.
+The enemy opened fire from hand-held anti-tank grenade launchers and small arms near Novomykhailivka (28km south-west of Donetsk).
+No casualties among Ukrainian defenders have been reported.

-The OSCE representatives were informed about the facts of ceasefire violations through the Ukrainian side of the Joint Control and Coordination Center (JCCC).
-Ukrainian defenders fired back in response to aimed enemy shelling.
+The OSCE representatives were informed about all the facts of ceasefire violations through the Ukrainian side of the Joint Control and Coordination Center (JCCC).

-Today, February 17, no ceasefire violations have been recorded in the Joint Forces Operation area.
-The situation in the JFO area remains controlled by Ukrainian troops.

 Please wait...